Reducible Markov modulation, pole order, and tail behavior in random growth models: Introduction

 The distinction between \eqref{eq:exptail} and \eqref{eq:Erlangtail} is somewhat subtle.
 If a random variable $X$ satisfies \eqref{eq:Erlangtail} then it must also satisfy

-In this sense, which is weaker than the one in \eqref{eq:exptail}, the upper tail of the distribution of $X$ resembles that of an exponential distribution.
-The results of this article therefore demonstrate that the assumption of irreducible Markov modulation in \cite{BeareSeoToda2022,BeareToda2022} can be dropped if one seeks only to establish exponential tail behavior in the weak sense of \eqref{eq:weakexptail}.
+In this sense, which is weaker than the one in \eqref{eq:exptail}, the upper tail of the distribution of $X$ resembles an exponential distribution.
+Our results therefore demonstrate that the assumption of irreducible Markov modulation in \cite{BeareSeoToda2022,BeareToda2022} can be dropped if one seeks only to establish exponential tail behavior in the weak sense of \eqref{eq:weakexptail}.

 Laplace transforms will play a central role in our analysis.
 The Laplace transform for a real random variable $X$ is a map $\varphi$ from a set $\Omega\subseteq\mathbb C$ into $\mathbb C$.
 The set $\Omega$, called the \emph{domain} or \emph{strip of convergence} of the Laplace transform, is defined by